jncc/datahub/README.md

     docker build .

-Then run on port 8000 with
+Then run on port 8000 (with your exising dev .env file)

-    docker run -it -p 8000:80 {image-name}
+    docker run -it -p 8000:80 -e ./Datahub.Web/.env {image-name}

 ## Notes